steveyiyo/file-upload-to-s3/README.md

-# Image Upload
+# Upload file to S3

-Actually, it's a restful API that can upload files to s3.
+A restful API that can upload files to s3.

-## Uasge
+## How to use?

-Download the latest release version, and copy .env.example to .env.
+Download the latest release version, and copy `.env.example` to `.env`.

-Finish the .env file, and run the binary file to start the server.
+Complete the .env file, and run the binary file to start the server.

 For the docker usage guide, It will release soon.